You are using phpFox version earlier than 4.6.0? Please refer instruction for this article here.

 You are almost done!
 Your final step will be to create an administrators account.
 You can change any of the details you add here later, so don’t sweat it.
 One thing you might want to take a moment to think about is your password.
 Make it a good one, your Admin account comes with great power.

 Our version 4.4 and up requires a Cron to be set up .
 This is for several things that used to be done via the old phpFox cron.
 That process doesn't run now.
 In order to have the old messages deleted, group notifications, importing/converting old v4 groups to the new Groups app, and several other important tasks, you must set up the cron.

 If you have issues installing, you can load a debug.sett.php file into PF.Base/file/settings.
 This will show you errors that could be happening during install, provided your server has enabled display_errors

 In the debug.sett.php file put the following code:

 Remove the above file or rename it when done installing.

 In order to prevent security risks, this step needs to proceed right after the installation is completed without any problem.
 Please go to folder /PF.Base/file/log/ and remove the installation.log file there.
 Since version 4.6.1 build 4, this file will be removed automatically if the installation is completed properly.

 This is SHOULD HAVE step to make your site more secure but it requires technical knowledge about the server system.
 Therefore, please feel free to contact your system admin or hosting provider for help if you are not familiar with server stuff.

-You should grant permissions of files and folders to "webserver user" account as below:
+- Grant permissions of files and folders to "webserver user" account

 - All files have permission 644